quasipedia/atc-ng/_sources/contribute/translations.txt

 Translations
 ============

-At the mement ATC-NG only supports English (oh, well, at least the English the developers speak!).
+At the moment ATC-NG only supports English (oh, well, at least the English the developers speak!).

 There are no immediate plans to make it a multi-language